abhijeetk/af-binder/docs/afb-binding-references.md

  * For convenience, the function calls 'json_object_put' for 'args'.
  * Thus, in the case where 'args' should remain available after
  * the function returns, the function 'json_object_get' shall be used.
+ *
+ * See also:
+ *  - 'afb_req_subcall_req' that is convenient to keep request alive automatically.
+ *  - 'afb_req_subcall' that doesn't keep request alive automatically.
  */
 int afb_req_subcall_sync(
                 struct afb_req req,